 6. Guru

-Guru is internal knowledge base software that supports your team in doing their job as efficiently as possible.
+Guru is an internal knowledge base software that supports your team in doing their job as efficiently as possible.
 Guru makes knowledge capturing and sharing easy, allowing you to add information from the source, whether that’s Slack or on the web (or anywhere in between).

 Customer success enablement tools